GryffDavid/GunsAndEmbers/README.md

 ## Design Problems
 - The 2.5D may not have been the best choice, but I don't regret it.
 If I were to start the whole project over again I would still go with 2.5D.
 It certainly complicated things, but I do like the extra variety and mechanics it brings as opposed to the initial design which was just 2D.
 It does mean that the invaders can't be *too* intelligent though because otherwise they'd just walk around each trap by moving along the Z depth.
 They have to be a bit dumb which could be immersion breaking for the player.
 The 2.5D also complicates the heavy projectile arcing, although I have found that my solution of predicting where approximately it's going to land and then adjusting the Z depth based on invader density is quite good.
 - The invaders bunching up against the tower is perhaps a problem that needs to be re-thought.
 It forces the player to fire turrets almost directly downward which is irritating and not satisfying at all.

+## Background
+The project was initially started in July 2013, about a year into my using C# and XNA.
+The budget was $0.
+I worked on it fairly consistently until about late-2017 when I set it aside due to burnout after only really taking public holidays off for 4 years straight - no weekends.
+I worked on [another project](https://github.com/GryffDavid/ArenaPlatformer) after that until September 2018 when my mother got sick.
+I took care of her until her passing in February 2020.
+I didn't completely stop during that time, but my work was sporadic and inefficient.

 ## Code Links